Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups

-The study of parameter tensors open the door to a in-depth investigation of the space of geometric realizations of subword complexes that relies on Schur functions and novel combinatorial properties of reduced words.
-Completed with the universality result, this framework provides a structured strategy to determine the polytopality of subword complexes and the possibility to compare the difficulty of this problem to the ``halving-line problem'' and the ``shortest common supersequence problem'', see Section~\ref{sec:parameter_sign_mat}.
+The study of parameter tensors opens the door to a in-depth investigation of the space of geometric realizations of subword complexes that relies on Schur functions and novel combinatorial properties of reduced words.
+Completed with the universality result, this framework provides a structured strategy to determine the polytopality of subword complexes and finally establish the difficulty of this problem through its intrication with the ``halving-line problem'' and the ``shortest common supersequence problem'', see Section~\ref{sec:parameter_sign_mat}.

 {\bf Outline.} We present the necessary notions from linear algebra, algebraic combinatorics and discrete geometry in Section~\ref{sec:prelim}.
 In Section~\ref{sec:s_sign}, we present a \emph{theory of sign functions on words} that unifies the usual sign of permutations and the sign function presented in~\cite{bergeron_fan_2015} and prove Theorem~\ref{thm:A_Sbraid}.
 In Section~\ref{sec:model_mat}, we define \emph{parameter tensors} and \emph{model matrices} as a tool to factorize the determinant of ``partial alternant matrices'' and thereby prove Theorem~\ref{thm:B_det}.
 Finally, in Section~\ref{sec:parameter_sign_mat}, we combine both tools and present the \emph{universality of parameter tensors} in Theorem~\ref{thm:C_univ}.